bshaffer/oauth2-server-php/README.md

 >
 >   ~ OAuth2 ([draft #31](http://tools.ietf.org/html/rfc6749#section-1))

-Most OAuth2 APIs will have endpoints for `Authorize Requests`, `Token Requests`, and `Resource Requests`:
+Most OAuth2 APIs will have endpoints for `Authorize Requests`, `Token Requests`, and `Resource Requests`.
+The `OAuth2_Server` object has methods to handle each of these requests.

+### Authorize Requests

- * **Authorize Requests** - An endpoint requiring the user to authenticate, which redirects back to the client with an `authorization code`
+An endpoint requiring the user to authenticate, which redirects back to the client with an `authorization code`.
- * **Token Requests** - An endpoint which the client uses to exchange the `authorization code` for an `access token`
- * **Resource Requests** - Any API method requiring oauth2 authentication.
-The server will validate the incomming request, and then allow the application to serve back the protected resource

-For these tyes of requests, this library provides the following methods:

-**Authorize Requests**
+**methods**:

 `handleAuthorizeRequest`
   * Receives a request object for an authorize request, returns a response object with the appropriate response